 However, this dehumanization does not protect the company from the perspective of liability because the Law, notably by the conception which is developing of what is called "artificial intelligence"

 2. Compliance Penalties imposed on "crazy" or "criminal" machines

 The French Financial Regulatory Body (Autorité des marchés financiers - AMF) had to deal with a case in which the mechanical application of algorithms had produced discrepancies in high-frequency trading.
 The question was whether the company should be penalized for market abuse.
-This presupposes, avant asking the question if the company should be punished, resolved the question if the company could be punished for a mechanical "action" made by A.E.
-This question of "ability to be punish, abitily to be liable, abitily to be responsible" is also a major issue of the Law of Regulation.
+This presupposes, before asking the question if the company should be punished, to resolve the question if the company could be punished for a mechanical "action" made by A.E.
+This question of "ability to be punished, abitily to be liable, abitily to be responsible" is also a major issue of the Law of Regulation.

 It could have been considered that no "will" had occurred and no "conduct" could be seized ; this is why the undertaking of a liability was not admissible and the sanction could not be envisaged.
 As a matter of principle.
 But the prevalence of concern for efficiency, systemic stakes and the so-called "pragmatism" theory have founded the opposite solution.
 Indeed, by its Decision of 8 July 2016, Getco, the AMF's Sanctions Committee held the quasi-criminal liability of the company.

 The reason for this is that in order to be effective the Regulator could not do not